distributed-information-bottleneck/distributed-information-bottleneck.github.io/README.md

 It is easy to run the vanilla IB, where the entire input X is bottlenecked at once: equivalent to viewing the data as one combined feature.
 Instead of a multi-element list for `feature_dimensionalities`, simply pass a single element list that is the dimension of X.
 For example, if X has two 3-dimensional features, the Distributed IB can be run with `feature_dimensionalities = [3, 3]` and the IB with `feature_dimensionalities = [6]`.

+#### Data that isn't tabular
+If some features of your data are time series, images, etc., where processing with an MLP doesn't make a lot of sense, you can use a subnetwork to process those features before inputting a distilled feature vector to `DistributedIBNet`.
+It will most likely require defining a custom computation graph and using [`tf.keras.Model`](https://www.tensorflow.org/api_docs/python/tf/keras/Model), where you split the features in the computation graph, process whichever ones require it, and then re-concatenate the features along the last axis to feed them into an instance of `DistributedIBNet`.